- Place of origin:

 Benedetto da Rovezzano, who worked in England from 1519 to around 1540, was a contemporary of Michelangelo working in marble, stone and bronze.
 One of his earliest commissions in 1508 was to finish Michelangelo’s bronze 'David' (now lost), proving that his metal working skills were already very much in demand.
 This figure of a candle-bearing angel is comparable to angels used in Andrea Sansovino’s earlier altar in Santo Spirito, Florence (c.
 1491-92), which would have been familiar to Benedetto.
 The sculptor also used a similar type of angel in the ‘Translation of the Body of San Giovanni Gualberto’, a sculpture originally in the chapel of Saint John Gualbert, now in the Museo del Cenacolo di San Salvi, Florence.

-Candle-bearing angel stepping forward, knees slightly bent, portraying a sense of movement and energy, with wavy hair adorned with a beaded headband the centre of which is decorated with a small Tudor rose, and clothed in classical drapery gathered up at the back and falling to the base.
+Candle-bearing angel stepping forward, knees slightly bent, portraying a sense of movement and energy, with short, wavy, unadorned hair and clothed in classical drapery gathered up at the back and falling to the base.